lapolis/palinka_c2/README.md

 # palinka_c2 v0.2
 Why am I doing this?
 Cause I recently started usign CobaltStrike for red team operations but I still define as "magic" most of the things that it does.
 So, this is my way to understand things through blood and pain.
 I decided to start this things after I saw this [article](https://0xrick.github.io/misc/c2/), so yeah, thanks 0xRick!
+Also thanks for the crypto function!

 # Setup
 ### Getting certs ready (for HTTPS listener)